 A key learning from Philippe is that this guest commitment cannot be bought.
 It has to be earned.
 Philippe discloses his four fundamental behavioural imperatives he shares regularly with his teams:

 - Embody a unique character: You need to stand out in order to acquire and retain attention.

 - Build trust: Trust is the cornerstone of any strong and enduring relationship.

-- Make a mark: You need to leave an impression to gain a special place in guests’ hearts.
+- Make a mark: You need to leave an impression in guest stays to gain a special place in their hearts.

-- Be available and listen actively: Philippe’s office is adjacent to the hotel reception and his door is permanently open.
-This two-way communication with his staff and guests is the building block to a rich, ongoing relationship.
-Philippe is present, invested and promotes bonhomie around him.
+- Be available and listen openly: Philippe’s office is adjacent to the hotel reception and his door is permanently wide open.
+His two-way communication with his staff and guests is the building block to a rich ongoing relationship.
+Philippe is present, invested and promotes good around him.

 Attitude over aptitude

 When it comes to recruiting, Philippe says personality is what matters.
 “Part of the equation is whether the new staff fit into our team culture.
 Aptitude is one thing, but their attitude is just as important, if not more so.